 intended date of entry into Bahrain.

-You must submit a stamped & certified bank statement or e-statement under the visitor's name, covering the last 3 months.
-The statement should:
+Applicants must submit a stamped and certified bank statement or e-statement issued in their name for the last 3 months.
+The statement must:

 Group C applicants follow the same steps as Group B but may need an additional document if they do not hold a valid GCC Residence Permit or Visit Visa.